-Today we’ll review what IT compliance is, why it matters, and what regulations your business may be subject to.
+Today we’ll review IT compliance regulations in 2023, why they matter, and what standards your business may be subject to.

-Most IT compliance regulations revolve around how companies collect and secure data, along with the availability of data both within and outside your organization.
+Most IT compliance standards revolve around how companies collect and secure data, along with the availability of data inside and outside your organization.

-Internal IT compliance focuses on establishing policies across the organizational structure of a business to secure company data.
-External compliance policies prioritize customer satisfaction and protect customers’ sensitive information.
-Digital tools are used to identify, monitor, audit and report adherence to standards and remain compliant.
+Internal IT compliance focuses on establishing policies across the organizational structure of your business to secure company data.
+Conversely, external IT compliance policies prioritize customer satisfaction and protect customers’ sensitive information.
+Digital tools are used to identify, monitor, audit and report adherence to standards and remain internally and externally compliant.

-To meet regulatory compliance standards, your organization must be in alignment with these four goals:
+To help meet regulatory compliance standards, your organization should align with the following goals:

-Meeting IT security and compliance regulations is essential for any organization that manages digital assets and wants to do business in heavily regulated markets like healthcare or finance.
-Although many IT compliance laws have similar information security approaches, it is critical that you meet specific requirements for your industry.
+Meeting IT compliance regulations is vital for any organization that manages digital assets and wants to do business in heavily regulated markets like healthcare or finance.
+Although many IT compliance laws have similar information security approaches, you must meet specific requirements for your industry.

-Recent trends like BYOD company policies and the increased presence of IoT devices have made IT compliance challenging and confusing for many organizations.
+Recent trends like Bring Your Own Device (BYOD) company policies and the increased presence of Internet of Things (IoT) devices have made IT compliance confusing for many organizations.
 BYOD has become especially popular among companies looking to reduce technology costs and offer their employees remote work options.
 However, this involves more complex IT risk management and the danger that sensitive company data can become compromised.

 If you have added mobile devices to enhance your organization, you must know how IoT can affect IT compliance.
-Many industry associations have developed compliance standards for IoT devices like Bluetooth-enabled devices, security systems and Wi-Fi.
+Many industry associations have developed an IT compliance standards list for IoT devices like Bluetooth-enabled devices, security systems and Wi-Fi.

-While IT compliance has a significant financial incentive for companies, you can also win more security-minded customers by meeting IT compliance standards.
-IT compliance can also help your organization identify gaps in your existing information security strategy that you might have missed without an audit.
+While IT compliance has a significant financial incentive for companies, you can win more security-minded customers by meeting IT compliance standards.
+In addition, IT compliance can also help your organization identify gaps in your existing information security strategy that you might have missed without an audit.

 IT compliance laws address data security concerns unique to various industries.
-Therefore, there is no single IT compliance standard for all businesses.
+Therefore, there is no overarching IT compliance standard for all businesses.
 Below is a list of the most common IT compliance regulations.

 Your business can incur fines of at least $500 per text by not obtaining consent, failing to protect consumers’ privacy or not disclosing your text marketing terms.
-You may also be subject to harsher penalties up to and including class-action lawsuits.
+You may also be subject to harsher penalties like class-action lawsuits.

-HIPAA regulates IT compliance for the healthcare industry with a focus on healthcare patients’ data security.
-Any organization that manages healthcare data, such as hospitals, clinics and insurance providers, must comply with HIPAA regulations when handling their patients’ information.
+HIPAA regulates IT compliance for the healthcare industry, focusing on healthcare patients’ data security.
+Organizations that manage healthcare data, such as hospitals, clinics and insurance providers, must comply with HIPAA regulations when handling patients’ information.

 Failure to comply with HIPAA can damage a company’s reputation, result in severe fines and even bankrupt an entire enterprise.

-The PCI Standard, or PCI DSS, is a set of regulations designed to reduce financial fraud by securing customer credit card information.
-Any business that handles credit card data must consider PCI DSS as part of their IT compliance approach.
+PCI DSS is a set of regulations designed to reduce financial fraud by securing customer credit card information.
+Any business that handles credit card data must consider PCI DSS as part of its IT compliance approach.
 Not following PCI DSS requirements can result in substantial financial penalties.

 Following PCI DSS security measures significantly reduces cardholder data compromise risk while strengthening consumer confidence.
 Compliance failure may subject your company to steep fines.

 Though SOX does not have specific IT requirements, it impacts system security by mandating that you protect financial information processed and stored by IT systems.
-Companies are safer from cyberattacks and data breaches by following SOX mandates.
-There are criminal penalties for failure to comply.
+As a result, companies are safer from cyberattacks and data breaches by following SOX mandates.
+In addition, there are criminal penalties for failure to comply.

-Enacted in 2002, FISMA was one of the earliest regulations that specifically addressed information security measures and cybersecurity in the United States.
+Enacted in 2002, FISMA was one of the earliest regulations to specifically address information security measures and cybersecurity in the United States.
 FISMA requires that federal agencies treat information safety as a matter of national security.

 The GDPR addresses data protection and privacy across the European Union (EU) and the European Economic Area (EEA).
 The GDPR’s primary goal is to standardize IT compliance regulation for international businesses operating within the EU and give individuals control over their personal data.

 The GDPR requires that individuals consent before their data is processed.
-All collected information must be anonymous and secure during any data transfers.
+Furthermore, all collected information must be anonymous and secure during data transfers.
 Although the GDPR applies to the EU only, any global company must comply with this regulation to market goods and services in EU states.